Skip to main content

 The women's and gender studies minor complements many other fields of study and gives you a special edge in the job market.
 Students often find that a minor in women’s and gender studies contributes greatly to their major programs in psychology, communication studies, political science or journalism, to name a few.
 The minor program requires 18 hours of approved courses at the introductory and advanced level.

-Major: Women's and Gender Studies and International Studies
+Center for Women’s and Gender Studies website